-If you’ve heard of a polar vortex, you might know it has something to do with very cold weather.
-But what exactly is a polar vortex?
+If you’ve heard of the polar vortex, you might know it has something to do with very cold weather.
+But what exactly is the polar vortex?
 And what causes it?

 Sometimes this low-pressure system, full of arctic air, can weaken and travel from its usual position.
-As this system weakens, part of the polar vortex can break off and migrate south, bringing plenty of cold air with it.
+As this system weakens, some of the cold, arctic air can break off and migrate south, bringing plenty of cold air with it.
 Areas as far south as Florida may experience arctic weather as a result.

 When the low-pressure system is strong and healthy, it keeps the jet stream traveling around Earth in a circular path.
 The jet stream is a band of reliably strong wind that plays a key role in keeping colder air north and warmer air south.
 But when the vortex weakens, part of the weakened low-pressure system can break off.
-This breaking-off process is what causes a polar vortex.
+This breaking-off process is what can cause colder temperatures in the US.